g3tsyst3m/g3tsyst3m.github.io/_posts/2025-7-21-Buffer Overflows in the Modern Era - Part 4.md

 <img width="342" height="134" alt="image" src="https://github.com/user-attachments/assets/c92dae7d-1f5c-4f6a-a3bd-d1163e551ad7" />

 **Step through the code some more until you get here and check out the RCX register!
-Technically we added the EBX (32 bit value) to RCX, but it still acommplishes the same thing in our case**
+Technically we added the EBX (32 bit value) to RCX, but it still accomplishes the same thing in our case**

 <img width="1003" height="125" alt="image" src="https://github.com/user-attachments/assets/6f9226c2-2350-4a82-b086-7c396c2726e8" />